By Rob Rice

 Published January 16, 2015

-Traditional storage water heaters generally do not require electricity to operate.
-Tankless water heaters are different in this regard; they do require electricity.
+First, tankless water heaters require electricity (they do not use gas alone) to operate an exhaust fan, the ignition, and the electrical circuitry, while most gas tank water heaters do not require any electricity to operate.
 Hence, it is important to realize that with tankless, when your power goes out, unless you have a generator, you will not have any hot water.
 With a typical gas storage water heater, you will have hot water through the entire outage.

-With respect to energy efficiency, tankless systems are more energy efficient versus storage water heaters for two reasons: first, tankless water heaters do not heat water when there is no demand for it, so no energy is being used to keep water hot in a large storage tank during non-usage times.
-Second, tankless offers more efficient heat transfer, utilizing more of the heat produced to actually heat the water.
-On a per gallon of hot water basis, tankless is the clear winner.
-However, it is important to note, when switching to a tankless system, often homeowners intend to use more hot water, which may mean the overall operating expense does not decrease at all.
-It may in fact increase.
-If your hot water usage does not change, tankless will reduce your operating expense between 20% and 35%.
+For good reason, energy efficiency is all the rage these days, and tankless systems are more energy efficient than storage water heaters for two reasons: first, tankless water heaters do not heat water when there is no demand for it, so no energy is being used to maintain hot water in a large storage tank during non-usage times.
+Second, tankless offers more efficient heat transfer, utilizing more of the heat produced from combustion to actually heat the water.
+On a per gallon of hot water basis, tankless is the clear winner (they are as much as 25% to 35% more efficient).
+However, it is important to note, when switching to a tankless system, often homeowners intend to use more hot water than they were using with their tank, which may mean the overall operating expense does not decrease at all.
+For example, suppose you’re motivated to consider a tankless system because you’re tired of your morning shower-water turning cold after five minutes as a result of other family members having already showered and using up the hot water.
+If this sounds like you, you may not save money with a tankless because you’re intending to change your usage by taking a longer shower (or at least, you may not save as much as you are hoping).
+Nevertheless, if your hot water usage does not change, tankless will reduce your operating expense.

-It is true tankless water heaters do not run out of hot water; extended showers and filling the 100 gallon jacuzzi bathtub won’t be a problem.
+As alluded to in the previous paragraph, tankless water heaters do not run out of hot water–extended showers and filling the 100 gallon jacuzzi bathtub won’t be a problem.
 However, you are restricted in how much hot water you can utilize at any one time measured in gallons of hot water per minute.
-In this area of the country, usually the most efficient and largest tankless water heaters can provide 6 gallons of hot water per minute, which equates to two standard shower heads and a faucet running at the same time.
-With storage water heaters, you are not restricted in how many gallons of hot water per minute you can use, but the more you use, the quicker you will end up with no hot water.
+Here in the north, the water entering a water heater is pretty cold, so it takes a significant amount of heat simply to bring the water up to the desired temperature.
+So, for those of us in the Northwest, usually the most efficient and largest tankless water heaters can provide 5 – 6 gallons of hot water per minute, which equates to two standard shower heads running at the same time.
+With storage water heaters, you are not restricted in how many gallons of hot water per minute you can use–you could turn every faucet and shower in the house on at the same time–but the more you use per minute, the quicker you will run out of hot water.

 The upfront cost of a tankless system is significantly higher than a storage water heater.
-If you’re switching from a storage water heater to a tankless, you’ll likely need the gas piping to the unit upgraded to a larger size to accommodate the increased demand for natural gas (you may also need the gas meter upgraded).
-You should expect to pay $2,000 to $3,500 more for a tankless water heater with gas piping revisions when compared to a standard storage water heater.
+If you’re switching from a tank to a tankless, there’s a good possibility you’ll need the gas piping to the unit upgraded to a larger size to accommodate the increased demand for natural gas (you may also need the gas meter upgraded).
+You should expect to pay $2,500 to $4,000 more for a tankless water heater with gas piping revisions when compared to a standard storage water heater.

-There is no right or wrong when purchasing a water heater, the choice is a matter of your preference.
-It is important to understand the differences between the systems so you end up happy with your choice.
-Hopefully this article has helped to educate you.
+These are the key differences between tank and tankless water heaters.
+There is no right or wrong when making your choice, preference is the name of the game.
+But, it is important to understand these differences so you end up happy with your decision.
+Hopefully this article has helped with finding the option best suited for you.

-Furnace Manufacturers That Minimize Furnace Repairs If you are in the market for a new gas furnace, there are many manufacturers to choose from.
-An…Learn More
+Comparing the Reliability of Gas Furnace Manufacturers If you are in the market for a new gas or propane furnace, there are several manufacturers to…Learn More